Paradox in Oz

 Paradox in Oz is a 1999 novel written by Edward Einhorn.
-As its title indicates, the book is an entry in the series of books about the Land of Oz written by L. Frank Baum and a host of successors.
+The book is an entry in the series of books about the Land of Oz written by L. Frank Baum and a host of successors.

 The book

 Paradox in Oz was published by Hungry Tiger Press, with illustrations by Eric Shanower.
 It was playwright Einhorn's first novel and first Oz book.
 (His second in both categories, The Living House of Oz, would appear in 2005.)
 The publication of Paradox in Oz was timed to coincide with the centennial of the original Oz book, The Wonderful Wizard of Oz (as was also true of Gina Wickwar's The Hidden Prince of Oz and Dave Hardenbrook's The Unknown Witches of Oz).
 Einhorn's novel was warmly received and widely praised upon its initial publication, as were Shanower's illustrations; a review in Asimov's Science Fiction called it a "gorgeous book."